idcrook/psychic-winner/iphone_13_pro_mockup/README.md

 TODO
 ----

+-	Materials/Colors
 	-	add stainless steel housing around perimeter
 	-	add glass materials on face and rear
+-	Details
 	-	rear camera plateau should be smoothed with a gradient
--	round buttons
+	-	rounded corners on buttons
 	-	ringonoff should be made into a switch

 Sources